mensbeam/HTML-Parser/README.md

-# HTML5 Parser
+# HTML5

-A parser for HTML5 written in php.
-Extremely easy to use.
-Accepts a string as input and outputs a DOMDocument.
+Tools for parsing and printing HTML5 documents and fragments.

 ```php
 <?php